 The Mummy Returns is so determinedly in-your-face with its desire to be spectacular that it in fact becomes irritating – even something as simple as Brendan Fraser turning and bumping into his son at the start of the film or Rachel Weisz waving a torch in front of her are pumped up into monumental events by the soundtrack.
 What Stephen Sommers seems to fail to realise is that the perpetual bombardment with the impossible is something that contrarily produces no sense of wonder at all – The Mummy Returns operates barely above the level of pop-up menaces in a videogame.
 The Mummy Returns is possibly the perfect example of spectacle in a CGI film being produced for the mindless sake of it and unsupported by anything else.
 [Although, this is something that Stephen Sommers would manage to outdo in his subsequent film Van Helsing (2004)].

-In order to pack all of this in, the script has to throw in a ridiculous number of lost cities, mystical artefacts and world-threatening villains.
-The way that each of the principal characters is given a predestined purpose reaches a point of laughable overkill – Rachel Weisz happens to discover she is a reincarnation of Nefertiti and an Ancient Egyptian fighting woman, and at the climax gets to routinely die and be revived; son Alex becomes the only one able to wield the crucial amulet that leads the way the oasis and will die if they do not reach there in a matter of days; the tattoo that Brendan Fraser got as a casual joke just happens to also reveal he is the saviour of the world; even the artefact that bumbling comic relief John Hannah carts the whole way through the film turns out to be a prophetically-ordained weapon during the climactic battle.
+In order to pack all of this in, the script has to throw in a ridiculous number of lost cities, mystical artifacts and world-threatening villains.
+The way that each of the principal characters is given a predestined purpose reaches a point of laughable overkill – Rachel Weisz happens to discover she is a reincarnation of Nefertiti and an Ancient Egyptian fighting woman, and at the climax gets to routinely die and be revived; son Alex becomes the only one able to wield the crucial amulet that leads the way the oasis and will die if they do not reach there in a matter of days; the tattoo that Brendan Fraser got as a casual joke just happens to also reveal he is the saviour of the world; even the artifact that bumbling comic relief John Hannah carts the whole way through the film turns out to be a prophetically-ordained weapon during the climactic battle.

 At least the one thing all that the tedium-inducing overkill results in is a reduction of the comic relief from badly miscast goofball hero Brendan Fraser and the need for the awful Rachel Weisz to do any acting.
 The film does also introduce WWE wrestler The Rock (alias Dwayne Johnson) to the big screen.
 On tv, The Rock was a runaway sensation – he has the extraordinary ability to turn every movement he makes into a perfectly chiselled pose, not to mention a witty ability with stagemanship antics and in parodying his peers.
 However, his highly touted screen debut here was a disappointment.
 For one, The Rock is on screen for less than five minutes.
 His appearance has none of his small screen charisma and his acting is wooden.
 However, Universal and director Sommers were so impressed by his screen presence that they then spun him off as a film character of its own in The Scorpion King (2002) and Johnson, soon to drop The Rock sobriquet, managed to subsequently wield this into an A-list acting career.